 Special Note Regarding Stairs

-One very important detail in the... fine print of many carpet warranties is that carpet that has been installed on stairs is not covered under warranty.
-Despite the fact that stairs exist in a large number of households, it is considered ‘abnormal wear and tear’ to the carpet when it is subjected to traffic on stairs.
-Stairs are usually the highest-traffic area of the home, and the impact of your footsteps on the carpet is greater on the stairs than on a flat surface due to the effects of gravity (as you’re walking down the stairs, your full body weight is landing on the stair below).
+One very important detail in the fine print of many carpet warranties is that carpet that has been installed on stairs is not covered under warranty.
+Despite the fact that stairs exist in a large number of households, it is considered "abnormal wear and tear" to the carpet when it is subjected to traffic on stairs.
+Stairs are usually the highest-traffic area of the home, and the impact of your footsteps on the carpet is greater on the stairs than on a flat surface due to the effects of gravity.
+That's because as you’re walking down the stairs, your full body weight is landing on the stair below.

 More and more carpet collections are now covering stairs in their warranties, as technology improves the resilience and manufacturers realize the importance of having warranty protection.
 The Mohawk SmartStrand collection is an example of such a carpet.

-Additionally, usually, carpet that has been installed in the kitchen or the bathroom is excluded from manufacturers’ warranties, due to the exposure to high levels of moisture.
+Additionally, carpeting that has been installed in the kitchen or the bathroom is excluded from manufacturers’ warranties due to the exposure to high levels of moisture.

 Some manufacturers now do cover stairs in their warranties.
 If you are concerned about a lack of warranty on your stair carpet, talk to your salesperson about recommending a carpet that includes stairs in its warranty.

-Regardless of which carpet you are looking at, be sure to read the warranty information carefully, and if you are not completely clear on what it means, ask your salesperson.
+Regardless of which carpet you are looking at, be sure to read the warranty information carefully.
+If you are not completely clear on what it means, ask your salesperson.